About Colin Witcher

 Colin routinely acts on behalf of companies and directors in the full spectrum of regulation and criminal offending including health and safety, food hygiene and licensing.
 He has extensive experience of asset forfeiture, restraint and confiscation matters, including acting in one of the largest confiscation cases since the 2002 Act came into force (£154m benefit).

 He has developed a reputation for offering excellent client care and for being an engaging and passionate advocate who can adapt to any tribunal, be they lay, professional, corporate or military.
 He is well versed in dealing with a variety of expert witnesses and has cross examined medical experts, including pathologists, breaking down complex facts and technical matters to get to the heart of the issue for jurors.
 Colin received high praise in a recent murder case where he cross-examined a pathologist, forcing concessions highly advantageous to the defence.
-He, unusually for his level of call, has vast experience in baby-shaking cases.
+He, unusually for his level of call, has experience in baby-shaking cases.

 In general crime, Colin has developed a specialism in defending in paper heavy, complex, criminal matters including murder, drugs and fraud which require thorough and effective case preparation.
 Colin has been led in a number of high-profile and complex criminal matters but is also a confident Jury advocate in his own right.
 He has appellate advocacy experience in both the High Court and the Court of Appeal, in addition to advising in CCRC matters.

 In addition to his domestic practice, international law and military law has long been a passion for Colin both professionally and academically.
 As a former intern at the Special Court for Sierra Leone during the War Crime trial of Charles Taylor, the ex-president of Liberia, and as a Pegasus Scholar in Washington, Colin often brings an international perspective and approach to his cases.
-Colin has also discussed cross-boarder legal perspectives with experts, both legal and military, at the Pentagon, Qunatico and the Military Appeal Court.
+Colin has also discussed cross-boarder legal perspectives with experts, both legal and military, at the Pentagon, Qunatico and the Military Appeal Court, Washington DC.

 In 2015, Colin was elected to the Executive Committee of the Criminal Bar Association and in 2016 was elected to the Executive Committee of the South Eastern Circuit.
 He is the current treasurer of the Herts and Bed Bar Mess.
 Colin is now in his fourth successive term on Chambers’ Management Committee